dbojan/csvEdit_Esmeralda/README.md

 Creating of list by drag and drop multiple files: drag and drop multiple (multimedia: mp3, avi, mp4 ...) files on the program, new m3u filelist will be created. if 'caps lock' key is on program will ask you for group title.
-By default this is VOD-LOCAL if 'scroll lock' key is on, regular file list will be created, with just path to filenames
+By default this is VOD-LOCAL.

+if 'scroll lock' key is on, regular file list will be created, with just path to filenames You can save this list as with .tsv extension

 To save an empty m3u list, set column names as you want, and add at least one row using 'Modify' menu.
 Click on 'File/Save As' or 'File/Save'.